microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 # Licensing and payment requirements for the Microsoft Teams API

-This article describes the licensing and payment requirements for the Microsoft Teams API in Microsoft Graph.
+This article describes the licensing and payment requirements for the Microsoft Teams APIs in Microsoft Graph.

 Some APIs provide the option to choose a licensing and payment model via the `model` query parameter; others only support one model or do not support a licensing and payment model.
 The following APIs have consumption charges: